You Just Believe That It Will

 I see trust.

-I see a young woman taking on responsibility before she really understood what it meant.
+I see a young girl taking on responsibility before she really understood what it meant — but determined to keep her end of the stick.

 I see someone who didn’t feel ready — but showed up anyway.